 Step 3: Apply for Financial Aid (if needed)

 Tuition assistance is available to qualifying families in grades K-8.
-Families that have enrolled for the 2021-2022 school year will have the option to apply for tuition assistance by completing an online TADS financial aid application.
+Families have the option to apply for tuition assistance by completing an online TADS financial aid application.
 You can find more information about affording TLO by looking under the Tuition and Financial Aid tab.

 Trinity Lone Oak Lutheran School admits students of any race, color, or ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, or national or ethnic origin in administration of its educational policies, admission policies, scholarship and loan programs, and athletic or other school administered programs.